ericnjanga/enjanga-components-library/README.md

 ### Storybook for UI Development

-Storybook is used to build and test components in isolation.
-The development environment closely mirrors production by:
+Storybook is used to develop and test components in isolation.
+The development environment mirrors production by:

 - Injecting Carbon styles via `.storybook/preview.ts`
-- Including only the library’s component styles in the final npm package (not Carbon’s) to avoid duplication and reduce package size
+- Including **only** the component styles from this library in the npm package (not Carbon’s), to reduce duplication and keep the package lightweight

+---

+## 📘 Live Storybook

+View the published version of this component library on [Chromatic](https://www.chromatic.com/library?appId=6856ac512f4faa67a7d9c5c2).

+---

+## 📦 Getting Started

+1. **Install the library** (coming soon):

 ------------ (the part below needs refinement | last uodate: Jun 21, 2024) ------------